ueberdosis/blog/content/blog/10/post.md

 ---
-title: Monetizing your Open-Source Project
+title: Monetizing your Open Source Project
 teaser: We double down on our open source projects without knowing how we make money with it.
-Open-source software is accessible for free, so how can we make it sustainable?
+Open source software is accessible for free, so how can we make it sustainable?
 author: Hans Pagel
-slug: monetizing-open-source
+slug: monetizing-open source
 published_at: 2020-10-20
 ---

 We double down on our open source projects without knowing how we make money with it.
-Open-source software is accessible for free, so how can we make it sustainable?
+Open source software is accessible for free, so how can we make it sustainable?
 Let’s look at what could work.

 Too many open source projects die because developers burn out to deliver fantastic software in their free time.
 That’s not how it should be, so what’s the alternative?
 We researched the topic and concluded there is not that one answer to the question.

 What works for you depends on your project’s type, what you want to do, who you develop the software for, and many more things.
-Here is a list of ideas you can try or even combine to make money with your open-source projects.
+Here is a list of ideas you can try or even combine to make money with your open source projects.
 Hopefully, that helps you to free more time for the things you love to work on.

 ## Donations
 People are kind, so why not adding a donate button to your README?
 That’s an easy way to get a little money for your work.
 Unfortunately, that didn’t work for us.
 We asked for donations for our work on tiptap, a popular package that took us a few hundred hours to develop.